 Entrapment Zone Hazards:

-Body parts may become entrapped between a gate and a stationary object when the gate moves, which can result in serious injury or death.
+Body parts may become entrapped between a gate and a the stationary object when the gate moves, which can result in serious injury or death.
 Make sure pedestrians stay clear of the gate path and areas where gate motion is close to stationary objects.

 Pinch Point Hazards: